A battle over tomatoes and a tiny preschool produce stand has come to a victorious end.

 The school received calls, emails and Facebook comments from all over the country.
 A woman from Australia wrote to the city council and copied the school saying, “In these current times of uncertainty, right across this world, we all need to come together with faith & optimism, so that each small project started can flourish & cause change that benefits the whole.”

 An Atlanta chef stopped by the school and offered to cook with the children, showing them what to do with the fruits of their labor.
-Several people offered to pay the monthly $50 fee to keep the farm stand going until a permanent solution could be worked out.
+Several people offered to pay a temporary monthly $50 fee to keep the farm stand going until a permanent solution could be worked out.

 Appreciative of the donation offers, the school wanted a long-term solution, not a short-term fix and that’s why they continued to fight for a change in the ordinance.
 However, for those who want to help with the garden, donations can be made instead to the school’s non-profit Hand, Heart and Soul Project for soil, tools and other garden supplies.